Is an employer obliged to postpone a disciplinary hearing pending the outcome of a police investigation into an employee?

 - The court will usually only intervene if the employee can show that the continuation of the disciplinary proceedings gives rise to a real danger of a miscarriage of justice in the criminal proceedings if the court does not intervene.

-In this case, the Court held that there was no evidence that the Trust’s actions in progressing the disciplinary process without waiting for the outcome of the police investigation would have had any effect on the criminal investigation or give rise to a real danger of a miscarriage of justice.
+In this case, the Court held that there was no evidence that the Trust’s actions in progressing the disciplinary process without waiting for the outcome of the police investigation would have had any effect on the criminal investigation or given rise to a real danger of a miscarriage of justice.

 The Court also held that it would not have been wrong for the Trust, having started to investigate alleged misconduct, to ‘side-step’ the conduct disciplinary process by considering dismissal on the basis of Dr Gregg losing his registration to practice.
 His contract allowed for alternative grounds for dismissal and starting one process did not prevent the Trust from relying on another.